siberianfox/g2wiki/Using-a-Raspberry-Pi-as-a-JTAG-Dongle.md

 | MASTER-RESET _(Debug header, closest to the reset button)_ |  7 |
 | GND _(Debug header)_ |  GND |

 The JTAG header on the Due is the really small 5x2 pin header on the corner near the Reset button.
-Note that on the Due schematic, there's a small notched corner on the JTAG header symbol, that's matched by a dot on the silkscreen of the actual Due.
-You'l use the clips to connect to only two of those connections.
+Note that on the Due schematic, there's a small notched corner on the JTAG header symbol.
+That's matched by a dot on the silkscreen near a corner of the JTAG header of the actual Due.
+You'l use the clips to connect to two of those small pins.

 The Debug header is the 0.1" male header right next to the JTAG header.
-You'll use F-F header  to connect to all four of those connections.
+You'll use F-F headers to connect to all four of those connections.

-You'll also need to power the Due separately from the Pi, or you'll get resets on the Pi.
+You'll also need to power the Due separately from the Pi, or you'll get random resets on the Pi.

 ##Running it: